 Importing A Vehicle From Mexico To The USA

-The import process begins at the US Customs and Border Protection.
-This agency oversees the entry of all foreign vehicles into the US.
+The import process begins at US Customs and Border Protection, which oversees the entry of all foreign vehicles into the US.
 The vehicle owner must prepare for customs clearance and meet federal emissions standards.
-Then, there are safety regulations to observe.
+Then, safety regulations must be observed.

 A set of necessary documentation is crucial for a successful import.
 These documents are: